Skip to Content

 Most family law matters in Bernalillo County require parties to attempt mediation before moving to trial.
 Mediation gives both sides a chance to discuss concerns and try to find a solution outside of court.
 If it does not work, the matter may continue to a court hearing or trial.

-What is community property in New Mexico?
+What Is Community Property in New Mexico?

 Community property includes most assets or debts acquired during marriage.
 Under New Mexico law, each spouse generally has an equal share if they divorce.
 There are exceptions depending on the details of the case, so a family attorney can help you understand your rights.